mindspore-ai/models/official/nlp/Bert/README.md

 The command above will run in the background, you can view training logs in classfier_log.txt.

-If you choose accuracy as assessment method, the result will be as follows:
+If you choose accuracy as assessment method, the result will be as follows(accuracy: 0.55~0.56)：:

 ```text
 acc_num XXX, total_num XXX, accuracy 0.554200